 Mobile security basics - how to secure tablets and smartphones

 Go back a decade and to most of us mobile phones were simply a communication tool for keeping in touch with friends and family.
-Now our portable devices are so much more and often the first thing we turn to for online banking and shopping rather than booting up a full size computer.
+Now our portable devices are so much more, often the first thing we turn to for online banking and shopping rather than booting up a computer.

 But with this change in behaviour comes new risks.
 Tablets and smartphones can contain a huge amount of personal information and losing one to a thief can have dangerous implications.
 It’s therefore essential that we all take steps to protect our devices and minimise the impact of a loss.

 The simplest form of security you can have on a mobile device is a lock password, or passcode as it’s known on Apple devices.
 This means that in order to unlock or power on a device the code must be entered.

 As it’s a free measure which doesn’t get in the way or require any technical know-how it is something everyone should be using.
 Lock screen codes will hinder casual snoopers and may prevent less knowledgeable thieves getting to your personal data.
 And they are required if you use device encryption (see below).

 On Android you may have several choices depending on your OS version, manufacturer and hardware.
 Password, PIN and pattern are the standard options, though some models may also offer face recognition unlocking and fingerprint ID as well as other more exotic features.
 For iPhone and iPad passcodes there is the choice of password, PIN, fingerprint and face recognition (though the choice varies depending on the specification of your device).